https://www.oracletutorial.com/oracle-basics/oracle-merge/

 You can add an optional

-clause deletes only the rows in the target table that match both ON
+DELETE WHERE clause to the MATCHED clause to clean up after a merge operation.
+The DELETE clause deletes only the rows in the target table that match both ON and DELETE WHERE clauses.

-Oracle MERGE
+Oracle MERGE prerequisites

 To execute the

-object privileges on the source tables.
-If you use the DELETE
+MERGE statement, you must have the INSERT and UPDATE object privileges on the source tables.
+If you use the DELETE clause, you must also have the DELETE object privilege on the target table.

-Oracle MERGE
+Oracle MERGE example

 Suppose, we have two tables:

-members
+members and member_staging.

 We insert a new row to the

-table whenever we have a new member.
-Then, the data from the members
+members table whenever we have a new member.
+Then, the data from the members table is merged with data of the member_staging table.

 The following statements create the

-and member_staging
+members and member_staging tables:

 The following

-statements insert sample data into the members
+INSERT statements insert sample data into the members and member_staging tables:

 When updating data from the

-table, we should perform the following actions:- We update the rows with member id 1, 3, 4, and 6 because the rank or the last name of these members in these tables are different.
+members table to member_staging table, we should perform the following actions:- We update the rows with member id 1, 3, 4, and 6 because the rank or the last name of these members in these tables are different.

 - We insert the rows with member id 7 to 10 are because these rows exist in the

-table but not in themember_staging
+memberstable but not in themember_stagingtable.

 In total 8 rows should be merged.